runsafesecurity/github-actions/README.md

 # Runsafe Platform Actions

-The [RunSafe Platform](https://app.runsafesecurity.com/) can integrate with your GitHub repositories to generate SBOMs, detect vulnerabilities, block builds with incompatible licenses, and more.
+The [RunSafe Platform](https://app.runsafesecurity.com/) can integrate with your GitHub workflows to generate SBOMs, detect vulnerabilities, block builds with incompatible licenses, and more.

 To integrate with C++ repositories, you must configure your RunSafe license key as a GitHub secret and add RunSafe's GitHub `setup` and `cleanup` actions to your workflows, around your C++ builds.